 Polenta Pizza with Mozzarella and Tomato

-The polenta pizza with mozzarella and tomato is a preparation that resembles (only in shape and topping) the much more famous “Margherita pizza” but, in reality, it is not a leavened product nor does it contain wheat or any type of glutinous flour.
-It is a very tasty alternative, and much, much faster than a pizza in the strict sense; in fact, it is perfect when you crave pizza but do not want or do not have time to wait for it to rise.
-Polenta pizza is very versatile; like the traditional one, it can be customized and enriched with what we like or already have at home, always obtaining an excellent and tasty result that we can also offer as an appetizer or with aperitifs.
-Unleash your creativity in creating different flavors and combinations with your polenta pizza.
+The polenta pizza with mozzarella and tomato is a preparation that resembles (only in shape and toppings) the much more famous “Margherita pizza” but, in reality, it is not a leavened product nor does it contain wheat or any type of glutinous flour.
+It is a very tasty alternative, much, much faster than a pizza in the strict sense of the term; indeed, it is perfect when you crave pizza but do not want or have time to wait for the dough to rise.
+Polenta pizza is very versatile; like the traditional one, it can be customized and enriched with whatever we like or already have at home, always achieving an excellent and delicious result that we can also propose as an appetizer or with aperitifs.
+Unleash your imagination in creating different flavors and combinations with your polenta pizza.

 • Difficulty: Very easy